-If you are self employed, you can tax-effectively contribute to your SMSF.
+If you are self-employed, you can tax-effectively contribute to your SMSF.
 You can claim a tax deduction on Superannuation contributions in your business.
-The contributions made to your SMSF is called concessional contributions as it will be taxed at the concessional rate of 15% in your SMSF.
+The contributions made to your SMSF is called concessional contributions, and it will be taxed at the concessional rate of 15% in your SMSF.

 Please complete this form and give Superannuation Warehouse a copy of it.
 This will be used to complete your SMSF tax return.

-You can also contribute an extra $100,000 per year into your SMSF as a non-concessional contribution.
+You can also contribute an extra $100,000 per year into your SMSF as non-concessional contributions.
 Please note the change in the non-concessional contribution cap here.